techCarpenter/garage-wiki/ideas-that-intrigue-me.md

-# Ideas that Intrigue Me
+# Ideas that intrigue me

+- The Indie Web
+- 1000 True Fans
+-